UKCloud/documentation/articles/draas/draas-sco.md

 ## Frequency and timing

-UKCloud's Disaster Recovery as a Service is designed to provide recovery points that are as little as seconds behind the running VM.
+UKCloud's Disaster Recovery as a Service is designed to provide recovery points that are only seconds behind the running VM.

 Our standard profile provides: